-Russia pours in more troops and presses attack in the east - NewsBreak
+Russia Pours in More Troops and Presses Attack in the East - NewsBreak

-KYIV, Ukraine — (AP) — Russia assaulted cities and towns along a boomerang-shaped front hundreds of miles long and poured more troops into Ukraine on Tuesday in a potentially pivotal battle for control of the country's eastern industrial heartland of coal mines and factories.
+KYIV, Ukraine (AP) — Russia assaulted cities and towns along a boomerang-shaped front hundreds of miles long and poured more troops into the country Tuesday in a potentially pivotal battle for control of Ukraine’s eastern industrial heartland of coal mines and factories.

-The eastern cities of Kharkiv and Kramatorsk came under deadly attack.
-Russia also said it struck areas around Zaporizhzhia and Dnipro west of the Donbas with missiles.
-Multiple explosions were heard early Wednesday in the southern city of Mykolaiv, the regional governor said.
-A hospital was reported shelled earlier in the nearby town of Bashtanka.
+The eastern cities of Kharkiv and Kramatorsk came under deadly attack, and Russia also said it struck areas around Zaporizhzhia and Dnipro west of the Donbas with missiles.

-In Mariupol, the now-devastated port city in the Donbas, Ukrainian troops said the Russian military dropped heavy bombs to flatten what was left of a sprawling steel plant and hit a hospital where hundreds were staying.

 Russian Defense Ministry spokesman Maj.
+Gen. Igor Konashenkov said air-launched missiles destroyed 13 Ukrainian troop and weapons locations, while the air force struck 60 other Ukrainian military facilities, including missile warhead storage depots.

-Gen. Igor Konashenkov said Moscow's forces bombarded numerous Ukrainian military sites, including troop concentrations and missile-warhead storage depots, in or near several cities or villages.
-Those claims could not be independently verified.
+Russian artillery hit nearly 1,300 Ukrainian military facilities and over 1,200 troop concentrations over the past 24 hours, Konashenkov said.
+The claims could not be independently verified.

 In what both sides described as a new phase of the war, the Russian assault began Monday along a front stretching more than 300 miles (480 kilometers) from northeastern Ukraine to the country’s southeast.
 Ukraine’s military said Russian forces tried to “break through our defenses along nearly the entire front line.”